 Home games for Wolverines basketball are quite the hot ticket.
 The hoops program has a storied history and attracts plenty of talent, so Michigan is regularly in contention at both the conference and national level.
 Here’s what you need to know about the home court.

 No Michigan players went in either round of the 2020 NBA Draft, but SF Isaiah Livers is among those who could be in for an exciting evening in 2021.
 C Hunter Dickinson, who has lit the court up playing as a Wolverine, could also be an early entry candidate and a high pick.

-All told, 11 players from U of M have been drafted over the past decade.
+All told, 13 players from U of M have been drafted since 2011.
 Here’s a quick look back.

 |Draft Year||Player||Round||Draft Team|

 |2016||Caris LeVert||1||Brooklyn Nets|